Discover the health and beauty benefits of honey

-Not only does it taste good, but honey is also fantastic for our skin – both inside and out.
+Not only does it taste good, but honey is also a good ingredient for our skin – both inside and out.
 It has antibacterial, antifungal and antiviral properties, as well as being highly moisturising.
-The best honey comes from your local producer – and don’t think that this rule doesn’t count if you live in a town or city, urban bees are thriving and often produce the most delicious honey!
+The best honey often comes from your local producer – and don’t think that this rule doesn’t count if you live in a town or city, urban bees are thriving and often produce the most delicious honey!

 Beauty benefits of honey